jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 > This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.

 If you implemented the whitelist system for Android before `15 Apr 2015`, then you can still use this system.
 As of that date, the new `whitelist` plugin is available and it runs with a different set of rules.
-However, the `legacy-whitelist` is also available and is currently support - but not likely much longer.
+However, the `legacy-whitelist` is also available and is currently supported - but not much longer.

 `whitelist`